libp2p/devgrants/README.md

       low.
     * In the filename, replace `000` with the number of the placeholder issue you created above.
 3. Submit a PR to this repo.
 Make sure you enable the _[allow edits from maintainers]_ option in the PR screen.
 Then go back and edit the issue, adding a link to the new PR.

-That's all!
-Here's what happens next:
+**That's all!
+Here's what happens next:**

 1. The community reviews the proposal PR, enhances it, refines it, discusses it, etc.
       * This is deliberately left unstructured, but we expect downstream project(s) to chime in to champion, and tentatively commit to fund XYZ amount towards the execution.

-2. A senior libp2p community member comes along and fills in technical details to lock down scope, write up an actionable spec, and provide resources, guidance or references, in order to streamline the ramping up of the grantee.
+2. An experienced libp2p community member comes along and fills in technical details to lock down scope, write up an actionable spec, and provide resources, guidance or references, in order to streamline the ramping up of the grantee.
       * They will need to commit to your PR's branch, that's why we need the "allow edits from maintainers" option enabled.
 3. The scoped & spec'ed proposal is once again reviewed by the community.
    Additional projects may chime in to co-fund.
 After a sensible period, the committed grant amount will be locked in the proposal description.
 4. Via the assigned off-band mechanism (hackathon, email, DAO), contributors signal interest, and co-funders communicate to select a grantee.
 5. That grantee delivers the project.

 ## For developers 👾